Test Data Management

 ## Troubleshooting

-**A variable is showing as `${varName}` in the screenshot rather than its value** This means the variable was not resolved at runtime.
+**A variable token is visible in the result instead of its value** This means the selected value was not resolved at runtime.
 Check that:

 1. The variable name in the step exactly matches the variable name as defined (case-sensitive).